kazcfz/Copy-n-Paste/README.md

 <p align="center"><a href="https://chromewebstore.google.com/detail/bnmdedmhngbeofnafobjmcihealecgnf"><img src="https://storage.googleapis.com/web-dev-uploads/image/WlD8wC6g8khYWPJUsQceQkhXSlv1/iNEddTyWiMfLSwFD6qGq.png" alt="Get Copy-n-Paste for Chromium"></a></p>
 <br><br><br><br>

-Copy-n-Paste is a lightweight Chromium extension designed to simplify the process of uploading images from your clipboard directly to webpages, eliminating the prior need to save them as files.
+Copy-n-Paste is a lightweight Chromium extension to simplify uploading images and files from your clipboard directly to webpages, eliminating the prior need to save them as files.
+This feature is well-known in Opera as Easy Files.
 <p align="center"><img src="https://i.imgur.com/TXV2SuL.png" alt="Screenshot Preview" width="49%" height="49%"> <img src="https://i.imgur.com/jqB4WFe.png" alt="Screenshot Preview" width="49%" height="49%"></p>
 <br><br>

+## ❓ How to use
+1. Copy images/files OR take a screenshot
+2. Click on the website's attach/upload file button (or similar)
+3. Extension overlay pops up to preview and attach from clipboard
+<br><br>

-## Features
+## 🚀 Features
 - **Lightweight** – Less than 0.02MB!
 - **Clean & Simple GUI** – 1 interface only!
 - **Screenshot upload** – Simply snap and upload!